Johnny Depp Defiantly Brags About Spending $5 Million On Cannon Used For Hunter S. Thompson’s Ashes

 “It’s my money,” Depp said.
 “If I want to buy 15,000 cotton balls a day, it’s my thing.”

 Depp contends that a lot of the claims made by The Management Group about his spending habits are false, but when it comes to their charge that he spent $3 million on the cannon for Hunter S. Thompson’s funeral, he defiantly corrected their figure, stating that it actually cost $5 million to honor his late friend’s funeral request.
-As far as Johnny Depp is concerned, honoring the funeral wishes of his late friend, who many consider one of America’s great writers, was worth the money.
+As far as Johnny Depp is concerned, honoring the funeral wishes of his late friend, whom many consider one of America’s great writers, was worth the money.

 In case you were confused on how much Johnny Depp spent firing Hunter S. Thompson's ashes from a cannon, @vulturehttps://t.co/5uUlCdMo5L pic.twitter.com/6t2sH0Cvet